AirPods Max 2: everything you need to know about the 2024 Apple headphones

 AirPods Max 2: price

-• Same price as the original AirPods Max
+- Same price as the original AirPods Max

 The first-generation AirPods Max hit shelves at £549 / $549 / AU$899.
 That was more expensive than we had hoped – and even imagined – but it didn't seem to matter: they sold out almost instantly.
 At one point, the waiting list ballooned to 12 to 14 weeks.
 That's Apple customers for you!

 With the Max, Apple was the first brand to position a pair of wireless headphones at such a high price point, a significant step above the 'premium' pairs like the Award-winning Sony WH-1000XM5.
 It gave the green light to other brands to release high-end models, such as the five-star Bowers & Wilkins Px8, Focal Bathys and Mark Levinson No. 5905.
-Bose not long ago launched the QuietComfort Ultra Headphones at £450 / $429 / AU$649, too, and the new Sonos Ace and Dyson OnTrac headphones are fall within that ballpark.
+Bose not long ago launched the QuietComfort Ultra Headphones at £450 / $429 / AU$649, too, and the Sonos Ace and Dyson OnTrac headphones also fall within that ballpark.

 Some rumours suggested that the new AirPods Max would be cheaper than the originals due to concerns that the first generation was priced too highly.
 Indeed, some speculated that Apple might have dropped the cost for the second-gen model to $449.
-But honestly, it is no surprise that Apple decided to continue to play firmly in the high-end playground by keeping the price the same.
+But honestly, it is no surprise that Apple decided to continue to play firmly in the high-end playground by keeping the price more or less the same.
 Perhaps it will eventually add a second, lower-cost model to its over-ear lineup – AirPods Max Lite or AirPods Max SE, anyone?

-We should also say that we are relieved Apple didn't go higher in price, although that would have been harsh considering the modest upgrades the new Max bring...
+We should also say that we are relieved Apple didn't go higher in price, although that would have been harsh considering the very modest upgrades the new Max bring...

-Apple AirPods Max 2: design
+AirPods Max 2: what has changed?

-• New colourways and USB-C port
+- New colourways and USB-C port

 Apple is renowned for its sleek designs, but it really pulled out all the stops for its first pair of over-ears.
 From its pristine anodised aluminium ear cups to its perfectly weighted steel headband, the AirPods Max makes some of the best wireless headphones feel cheap by comparison.
 It isn't the end of the world that Apple has largely kept the same design for the Max 2, then.

 The Max 2 bring just two changes: new colourways and a USB-C charging port.
+Although we have a very strong suspicion that Apple also quietly removed wired listening in the update too.

 The AirPods Max were available in five finishes: Silver, Blue, Space Gray, Pink and Green (similar to the 2021 iMac Pro lineup).
 As was heavily rumoured before the announcement, the new Max are available in five new colours: Midnight (black), Starlight (beige), Blue, Orange and Purple.